antononcube/Raku-Text-Calendar/README-work.md

     - Only for specified days
     - Days are specified with a list
   - [X] DONE transposed or `ncal` mode
+  - [X] DONE Month block dataset
   - [ ] TODO Language localization
-    - Using the short names of weekdays in "Date::Names", [TB2]
+    - Using the short names of weekdays in "Date::Names", [TBp2]
     - Specified first day of week (e.g. Monday, not Sunday)
   - [ ] TODO Make sure month blocks align in multi-row layouts
     - Like, year calendars